Travel & conservation company, since 1991

 With the plans for Akagera’s continued upward trajectory firmly rooted in tourism, every effort has been made to make the park the perfect destination for visitors from every walk of life.
 Each of the activities on offer was carefully selected to show off the park’s many strengths and provide the ideal way to explore every inch of the many varied habitats on display.
 Naturally, game drives (including night drives) form the backbone of the park experience, but guided walks, specialised birding tours and boat cruises on forest-fringed Lake Ihema offer an entirely different perspective.
 Very unusually, travellers can even opt for the “behind the scenes” tour of the park headquarters, where they can talk to park officials and learn more about the strenuous business of keeping a national park operational.
 Cultural community experiences also provide the opportunity to learn more about Rwanda’s remarkable people while contributing to local enterprises.

 Though Akagera is accessible year-round, the best time to visit is during the dry season, from June until September, when the wildlife viewing is at its best and rain is less likely to be disruptive.
-For the budget traveller, there are three public campsites: Shakani on the shores of Lake Shakani (where fishing is permitted), Mutamba at the highest point in the park and Muyumba overlooking Lake Ihema and Lake Shakani.
+For the budget traveller, there are four public campsites: Shakani on the shores of Lake Shakani (where fishing is permitted), Mutamba at the highest point in the park, Muyumbu overlooking Lake Ihema and Lake Shakani, and Mihindi, near the shores of Lake Mihindi.
 Karenge Bush Camp is a good mid-range option, offering furnished tented accommodation.
-There are also three high-end accommodation options inside the park: Ruzizi Tented Lodge, Akagera Game Lodge and Magashi Camp.
+There is also a few high-end accommodation options inside the park, including Ruzizi Tented Lodge, which is fully catered.

 When it comes to safari stereotypes, Rwanda is invariably associated with gorilla trekking, but in truth, this tiny country offers the full African adventure.
 Akagera National Park is the ideal complement to a gorilla trekking mission into Volcanoes National Park or a canopy tour of Nyungwe National Park.
 For those wanting to learn more about the bird and mammal offerings in Rwanda, Christian Boix’s (Africa Geographic director and one of Africa’s top birding guides) book Wild Rwanda is the region’s most authoritative “where to find” birds and mammals guide.